Does Honey Go Bad or Expire?

 As long as your honey is stored correctly, it shouldn’t spoil.

 Generally, most honey products you’ll buy will have a “best-by," "best-before," or “use-by” date.
-Often, this date is a reflection of quality, and doesn’t indicate that honey will actually spoil, go bad, or be unsafe to consume when that date passes — so long as it was stored properly and hasn’t been contaminated.
+Often, this date is a reflection of quality and doesn’t indicate that honey will actually spoil, go bad, or be unsafe to consume when that date passes—so long as it was stored properly and hasn’t been contaminated.

 When it comes to our honey here at Manukora, there’s a little more to the "best-by" date you’ll see on our jars.

-To reap the most benefit from your Manuka, we suggest eating it before the best-by date on the container.
-Our Manuka has a suggested shelf life of around five years — however, we feel that finishing our rich and delicious honey within that timeframe won’t necessarily be an issue.
+To reap the most benefit from your Mānuka, we suggest enjoying it before the best-by date on the container.
+Our Mānuka honey has a suggested shelf life of around five years—however, we feel that finishing our rich and delicious honey within that timeframe won’t be an issue.

 Why Does My Honey Crystallize?